hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step3-search.md

 `helm show values bitnami/redis`{{execute}}

-There are many other repositories that you can add to Helm.
-If your chart is in a Github account, the location can be registered to Helm so it can pull the chart from that source.

-## fabric8
+## Fabric8

-If you search Helm for _fabric8_, nothing will be listed.
+As another example, if you search Helm for _fabric8_, nothing will be listed.

 `helm search repo fabric8`{{execute}}